CSE256-Fall24/information-foraging-project-256-team6/README.md

 - Adjusted sidebar on About page
 - Removed sidebar from tuition and parent handbook pages
 - Tuition moved back under About instead of parent resources

+Livia
+- Added Apply for the Nursery School back to the footer
+- Fixed footer entirely changed sizing and spacing and made it look cleaner
+- Changed dropdown to Home and School Communication instead of home-school communication
+- Fixed styling of about page so picture is in line and not messing with text